7riumph/7riumph/README.md

 ### Hello there!

-I am a strong proponent of "Tech for Social Good" 🎉
+I am a strong advocate of "Tech for Social Good" 🎉

-Always on the look out for oppotunities to make a difference, and pay it forwards!
+Always on the look out for opportunities to make a difference, and pay it forward!

 Some of my favorite Open Source contributions: